-- 2.1 The issue around women safety has become more prevalent over the recent years.
+- 2.1 The issue around women safety has become more prevalent over recent years.
 Leicester City Council takes this matter seriously and as such has undertaken considerable work around the domestic and sexual violence agenda.
 Whilst domestic and sexual violence and abuse issues affect both men and women, the majority of victims tend to be women and girls.
 In addition to this stream of work, existing community safety work undertaken to date, whilst not focussed on women's safety solely enhances women's safety e.g. work around prostitution, night-time economy, target hardening of homes and public spaces. - 2.2 Safer Leicester Partnership (the city's community safety partnership) will be reviewing the work that it currently undertakes around this agenda and identify any further strategic steps that can be taken within a partnership context.
 In terms of the actual delivery, the Safer Leicester Partnership's Community Safety Tasking Group (CSTG) will identify a programme of work that can be undertaken to improve women safety. - 2.3 Furthermore, the Government has faced mounting pressure to make our streets safer following the murder of Sarah Everard.
 In a bid to improve security, the Home Office has made available £25 million through a programme called the Safer Streets fund.
-This fund will be allocated through a bidding round where police authority areas will be invited to submit bids, with costed proposals against the type of issues which are to be addressed. - 2.4 This funding can be used, for instance on better lighting and CCTV facilities in the streets so women feel safer walking through streets, parks etc. That said, it will be up to individual areas to identify key issues and hotspots for their city and then in turn agree on a programme of actions and solutions.
-The Home Office will be looking for innovative and creative set of actions that bring
+This fund will be allocated through a bidding round where police authority areas will be invited to submit bids, with costed proposals against the type of issues which are to be addressed. - 2.4 This funding can be used, for instance on better lighting and CCTV facilities in the streets so women feel safer walking through streets, parks etc. Following meetings and conversations with the Office of the Police and Crime Commissioner (OPCC); the bids will be focused on women's safety in parks and open spaces.
+The Home Office will be looking for innovative and creative set of actions that bring together and involve both local communities and the voluntary sector in the identification of solutions.